What is Biktarvy used for?

 - Most people treated for HIV do not progress to AIDS.

-What does Biktarvy do?
+What effect does Biktarvy have on HIV?

 Biktarvy contains three antiretroviral medicines (emtricitabine, tenofovir alafenamide, bictegravir) that work together to treat HIV infection by: